ecell/ecell4_base/README.rst

 Using homebrew (Mac OS X and OS X only)

-The following commands will install core, gillespie, ode and reaction_reader
+The following commands will install core, gillespie, ode and reaction_reader.
+Other stable modules will also build if necessary dependencies are found.

 ..